 Candles are especially popular over the Christmas holiday period, be careful to make sure your cat can’t get close to lit candles.

 Please note, your cat isn’t a novelty item, and it’s dangerous to try and decorate your cat with ribbons etc.

 Holly, mistletoe, poinsettias are all popular plants to have in the home at Christmas, especially in the northern hemisphere.
-All of these plants are toxic to cats and must be placed out of reach, or better still avoided.
+The toxicity can range from mild (poinsettia) to moderate.

 Food and sweets